 As the Food and Drug Administration (FDA) does not regulate CBD products, a person needs to read the labels and be able to recognize the most important pieces of information when choosing a CBD product.

 The table below provides some key terms and their definitions.

-Most CBD products display their dosage information in milligrams (mg), but knowing the right amount for an individual is difficult to determine.
-There are currently too few studies to indicate appropriate dosages.
+The labels on most CBD products display the dosage information in milligrams (mg), but it is often difficult for a person to determine the correct amount to use.
+Currently, there are not enough studies to indicate appropriate dosages.

 It is typically advisable to start with a low dosage, which a person can slowly increase over time if needed.